shopware/docs/guides/plugins/apps/content/cms/add-custom-cms-blocks.md

 ## Storefront representation

-Providing the storefront representation of your blocks works very similarly as in the [plugin example](../../../plugins/content/cms/add-cms-block.md#storefront-representation).
+Providing the Storefront representation of your blocks works very similarly as in the [plugin example](../../../plugins/content/cms/add-cms-block.md#storefront-representation).
-In `Resources/views/storefront/block/` a Twig template matching the pattern `cms-block-{$block}-component.html.twig` is expected.
+In `Resources/views/storefront/block/` a Twig template matching the pattern `cms-block-${block.name}-component.html.twig` is expected.

-So in our example, it's sufficient to simply extend the existing `image-text` element:
+So in this example, it's sufficient to simply extend the existing `image-text` element:
 {% code title="<app root>/Resources/views/storefront/block/cms-block-swag-image-text-reversed-component.html.twig" %}
 ```text
 {% sw_extends '@Storefront/storefront/block/cms-block-image-text.html.twig' %}
 ```
 {% endcode %}

+Styling of your blocks in the Storefront can then be done in `Resources/app/storefront/src/scss/base.scss`.

 ## Further reading